gapdays/gapdays2024-summer/program.md

 and follow a pattern of "Standups" each day at around 9:00 and 16:45, to communicate what we plan to work on, and what we have worked on, respectively.

-This schedule is the first draft.
-Additional information will be added soon.
+This schedule is subject to change.

 - **Monday**
   - 10:00 Welcome
-  - 10:30 (In parallel) GAP workshop I/ Work session
+  - 10:30 (In parallel) [GAP workshop I](https://carpentries-incubator.github.io/gap-lesson/)/ Work session
   - 12:30 *Lunch break*
-  - 13:30 (In parallel) GAP workshop II/ Work session
+  - 13:30 (In parallel) [GAP workshop II](https://carpentries-incubator.github.io/gap-lesson/)/ Work session

 - **Tuesday**
   - 9:00 Stand-up Meeting: Plans for the day
   - 9:15 Work session
-  - 10:30 Talk
+  - 10:30 Talk: *"Package management in GAP: future plans"* (Michael Young)
   - 11:00 Work session
   - 12:30 *Lunch break*
   - *Afternoon: Free time + organised walk around St Andrews*